 The Centre of Excellence for Gastrointestinal Inflammation and Immunity Research (CEGIIR)

 Right now it’s hard to say why people get GI disease, how it becomes a chronic condition, or how it leads to cancer.
 CEGIIR is working hard to change that.
 They’re researching GI conditions to improve research, find better treatments, and make patients’ lives better.
-Their team of scientists is focusing on:

 - Inflammatory GI disorders